mappleaf/tensura-race-spawns/README.md

 ## Optional dependency
 - [Async Locator Refined](https://modrinth.com/project/LUIHK4LD)
-It is optional.
+It is optional, but highly recommended.
 The addon should still work without it.

 ## Project building